The Floor (American game show): Format

 Beginning with Season 2, contestants who achieve three consecutive duel victories (by electing to play on twice after any win) are awarded a five-second "Time Boost."
-This bonus can be added once to the contestant's clock at the start of any subsequent duel, with the exception of the best-of-three final round, in which the Time Boost is not permitted and therefore removed from play.
-A contestant in possession of a Time Boost must elect to use it before beginning to earn another.
-If a duel is won with a Time Boost, it is counted as the first win towards the next three-duel total.
-However, wins accumulated while saving a Time Boost do not count as victories for a future time boost.
+This bonus can be added once to the contestant's clock at the start of any subsequent duel, with the exception of the best-of-three final round, in which the Time Boost is not permitted and is therefore removed from play.
+A contestant in possession of a Time Boost must elect to use it before a duel starts.
+If a duel is won with a Time Boost (or the time boost is saved for later), it is counted as a win towards another (as of the fifth season).
+However, a player may only hold one time boost at a time, and if a player wins thrice and already holds a time boost, another time boost cannot be earned.
+If a contestant chooses to return to the floor before three consecutive wins are earned, the win total is reset to zero.

-In Season 4, contestants who achieve three consecutive duel victories will be able to choose to steal a category from another player (swapping with them) or receive a time boost.
-A player holding a Time Boost will still be able to accumulate wins to steal a category, but will not be able to gain victories towards another time boost until the time boost is used.
-In addition, one space will be secretly designated as the "Golden Square", which will reward a $10,000 bonus to whoever wins a duel after the category from that square is challenged.
+In Season 4 onward, contestants who achieve three consecutive duel victories will be able to choose to steal a category from another contestant (swapping with them) or receive a time boost.
+A category may be stolen while also holding a time boost but the category steal must be used immediately.
+After either bonus is chosen, the win total is reset to zero.

+In addition, in Season 4, one space was secretly designated as the "Golden Square", which rewarded a $10,000 bonus to whoever wins a duel after the category from that square is challenged.

+In Season 5, the contestant who had won the most duels at the midway point of the season were awarded the "Territory Freeze", meaning that the contestant cannot be challenged by any other contestants until everyone else has played at least one duel.
+Any players who are unable to eventually challenge another player due to frozen territory will at some point after the freeze has concluded be moved to the nearest open bordering square(s) so they can continue to play.
+The frozen territory will claim any unclaimed empty square(s) that remain after the move, maintaining the same amount of territory (# of spaces) as they had before the move.

+In Season 6, a new advantage called the Power Shot was announced where one contestant can select another contestant to be the next challenger after having won 3 duels in a row and then returning to the floor, instead of the randomizer selecting the next challenger.
+The Power Shot can even be applied to contestants who have already dueled while players who have not dueled remain.